aarav2you/Fish/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Discord](https://img.shields.io/discord/815516003034857522?label=Discord&logo=discord&logoColor=ffffff&labelColor=7289DA&color=2c2f33)

+## Note: This project will no longer be developed any further due to reasons in real life, however pull requests are welcome and I will still be reviewing them.
 ## About
 Fish is a phishing tool that inhabits a collection of webpages.
 It tries to replicate webpages as closely as possible for a hard to distinguish phishing page.
 ## Features